common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/bag.md

 - Tocenka spoken by the Tiki also known as Bacenga
 - Tumbele spoken by the Mbele (also known as Bambele)

+Of the 6 dialects, two are reprensented in the dataset, namely, Tukombe and Tutsingo.

 ## Demographic information
 <!-- You can get a lot of the information in this section from https://analyzer.cv-toolbox.web.tr/browse -->
 The dataset includes the following distribution of age and gender.